MHumm/delphi-code-coverage-wizard-plus/README.md

-# Delphi Code Coverage Wizard
+# Delphi Code Coverage Wizard Plus

-## What is Delphi Code Coverage Wizard?
+## What is Delphi Code Coverage Wizard Plus?
 Delphi Code Coverage Wizard is a GUI which makes running the command line based code coverage tool easier.